-The East course at Kasumigaseki Country Club opened in 1929 and has, in the ninety-five years since, quietly carried more of Japanese golf’s ceremonial weight than any other course in the country.
+The East course at Kasumigaseki Country Club opened in 1929 and has, in the nearly a century since, quietly carried more of Japanese golf’s ceremonial weight than any other course in the country.
 It hosted the earliest Japanese amateur championships.
 It held the 2020 Tokyo Olympic golf event.
 It remains, on any given Tuesday, a working members’ course.

 It is also the course on which Charles Alison’s Japanese work essentially began.